IGS/portal_client/README.md

 When properly installed, portal_client will be available for direct invocation from the command line.
 Running `which portal_client` should yield a result, and will show precisely where the script is installed.
-General usage is available by simply using the well-known `--help`, or `-h`.
+General usage is available by running `--help`, or `-h`.

 ```bash
 portal_client --help
 ```

-This will output all the options that portal_client supports as well as a very brief explanation of what each option means and how it modifies the execution.
+This will output all the options that portal_client supports as well as a brief explanation of what each option means and how it modifies the execution.

 ## 1. Basic invocation